aspose-barcode/aspose-barcode-reference-tutorials/barcode/english/net/codablock-f-encoding/codablock-f-row-column-configuration/_index.md

 ## Step 1: Initialize `BarcodeGenerator`

+`BarcodeGenerator` is the core Aspose.BarCode class that creates and configures barcode images.
-We create a `BarcodeGenerator` instance, tell it we want a Codablock F barcode, and provide the data to encode.
+Load the generator, specify the Codablock F symbology, and provide the data you want to encode.

 ```csharp
 string path = "Your Directory Path";